smcclennon/LTFO/README.md

 ## Installation
-The script is designed to be run from a USB drive, but you can also download the latest release directly onto the target machine.
+The script is designed to be ran from a USB drive, but you can also download the latest release directly onto the target machine.

 #### Requirements:
 - Python 3.5+ (On a USB* or on the target machine)